Economy of Ukraine: Agriculture

-In addition to smaller productions of other agricultural products.
+in addition to smaller productions of other agricultural products.

-Professionalized, scientific breeding of barley began in 1910 and now supplies improved cultivars to the country.
+Professionalised, scientific breeding of barley began in 1910 and now supplies improved cultivars to the country.

 Information technology

 Ukraine has a long-standing reputation as a major technology region, with a well-developed scientific and educational base.

-In March 2013 Ukraine ranks fourth in the world in number of certified IT professionals after the United States, India and Russia.
-On top of that, the experts recognize both quantitative and qualitative potential of the Ukrainian specialists.
-In 2011 the number of IT specialists working in the industry reached 25,000 people with 20% growth.
-The volume of the Ukrainian IT market in 2013 was estimated to be up to 3.6 billion US dollars.
+In March 2013, Ukraine ranked 4th in the world in number of certified IT professionals after the United States, India, and Russia.
+On top of that, experts recognised both the quantitative and qualitative potential of Ukrainian specialists.
+In 2011, the number of IT specialists working in the industry reached 25,000 people with 20% growth.
+The volume of the Ukrainian IT market in 2013 was estimated to be up to 3.6 billion U.S. dollars.

-In 2017 Ukraine emerged as the top outsourcing destination of the year, according to the Global Sourcing Association.
-By 2017, there were 13 research and development centers of global companies located in Ukraine, including Ericsson Ukraine, in Lviv.
+In 2017, Ukraine emerged as the top outsourcing destination of the year, according to the Global Sourcing Association.
+By 2017, there were 13 research and development centres of global companies located in Ukraine, including Ericsson Ukraine, in Lviv.

-As for 2019 the number of IT specialists involved in the IT industry of Ukraine reached 172,000 people.
+As for 2019, the number of IT specialists involved in the IT industry of Ukraine reached 172,000 people.
 The share of IT industry in Ukraine's GDP is 4%.

-According to the IT sector report 2019 Ukraine is the largest exporter of IT services in Europe and ranks among the 25 most attractive countries for software development worldwide.
+According to the IT sector report of 2019, Ukraine is the largest exporter of IT services in Europe, and ranks among the 25 most attractive countries for software development worldwide.

 Infrastructure

 Maritime

-About 100,000 Ukrainians regularly work on foreign merchant ships, one of the largest group of Ukrainian labor migrants and the sixth largest number of sailors from any country.
-They are attracted by the high salaries of more than $1,000 per month.
+About 100,000 Ukrainians regularly work on foreign merchant ships, one of the largest group of Ukrainian labour migrants and the sixth largest number of sailors from any country.
+They are attracted by the high salaries of more than US$1,000 per month.

 Every major Ukrainian coastal city has a maritime university.

 Communications

 Ukraine ranks eighth among the world's nations in terms of the Internet speed with the average download speed of 1,190 kbit/s.
-Five national providers of fixed (DSL, ADSL, XDSL) internet access — Ukrtelecom, Vega Telecom, Datagroup, Ukrnet, Volia, and 5 national operators of mobile internet – MTS, Kyivstar, PEOPLEnet, Utel, and Intertelecom are currently operating in Ukraine.
-Every regional center and large district center has a number of local providers and home networks.
+Five national providers of fixed (DSL, ADSL, XDSL) internet access — Ukrtelecom, Vega Telecom, Datagroup, Ukrnet, Volia, and 3 national operators of mobile internet – Vodafone Ukraine, Kyivstar, lifecell are currently operating in Ukraine.
+Every regional centre and large district centre has a number of local providers and home networks.